Saptaparnineogi/BESSPriceForecasting/README.md

 - Forecasted 48 settlement periods ahead using only information available before the 10:00 D-1 auction.
 - Achieved an MAE of **14.99 £/MWh** on the held-out test set.
-- XGBoost Regrossor is used as a conscious choice for this task.
+- XGBoost Regressor is selected deliberately for this task.
+- The forecasts are then passed into a BESS dispatch simulation to translate model outputs into operational charge/discharge decisions.

 ## Business Impact